Albuquerque, New Mexico: Hydrology

-Albuquerque's drinking water comes from a combination of Rio Grande water (river water diverted from the Colorado River basin through the San Juan-Chama Project) and a delicate aquifer that has been described as an "underground Lake Superior".
+Albuquerque's drinking water comes from a combination of Rio Grande water (river water diverted from the Colorado River basin through the San Juan–Chama Project) and a delicate aquifer that has been described as an "underground Lake Superior".
 The Albuquerque Bernalillo County Water Utility Authority (ABCWUA) has developed a water resources management strategy that pursues conservation and the direct extraction of water from the Rio Grande for the development of a stable underground aquifer in the future.

 The aquifer of the Rio Puerco is too saline to be cost-effectively used for drinking.
 Much of the rainwater Albuquerque receives does not recharge its aquifer.
-It is diverted through a network of paved channels and arroyos and empties into the Rio Grande.
+It is diverted through a network of paved channels and arroyos, and empties into the Rio Grande.

 Of the 62780 acre.ft per year of the water in the upper Colorado River basin entitled to municipalities in New Mexico by the Upper Colorado River Basin Compact, Albuquerque owns 48,200.
 The water is delivered to the Rio Grande by the San Juan–Chama Project.
 The project's construction was initiated by legislation signed by President John F. Kennedy in 1962, and was completed in 1971.
 This diversion project transports water under the continental divide from Navajo Lake to Lake Heron on the Rio Chama, a tributary of the Rio Grande.
 In the past much of this water was resold to downstream owners in Texas.
 These arrangements ended in 2008 with the completion of the ABCWUA's Drinking Water Supply Project.

 The ABCWUA's Drinking Water Supply Project uses a system of adjustable-height dams to skim water from the Rio Grande into sluices that lead to water treatment facilities for direct conversion to potable water.
-Some water is allowed to flow through central Albuquerque, mostly to protect the endangered Rio Grande Silvery Minnow.
+Some water is allowed to flow through central Albuquerque, mostly to protect the endangered Rio Grande silvery minnow.
 Treated effluent water is recycled into the Rio Grande south of the city.
 The ABCWUA expects river water to comprise up to seventy percent of its water budget in 2060.
 Groundwater will constitute the remainder.
 One of the policies of the ABCWUA's strategy is the acquisition of additional river water.

 Demographics

+Residents of the city are known as Burqueños (masculine grammatical gender) or Burqueñas (feminine grammatical gender), or more rarely as simply "Albuquerqueans".
+The Spanish terms are from Chicano slang (Caló).
+"Burqueño" is also sometimes used as an adjective for anything related to that city, or to specifically refer to someone who identifies with the Burqueños New Mexico prison gang, or one of the barrios within Albuquerque.
+Burqueños often speak New Mexican Spanish and Western American English.